 Securing land rights for the world’s poorest people

 We envision a world free of poverty.
-We see a future in which all who depend on land for their well-being have secure land rights – one of the most basic, powerful resources for lifting oneself and one’s family out of poverty.
+We are committed to a future in which all women and men who depend on land for their livelihoods have secure, legal land rights – one of the most powerful tools for lifting oneself, one’s family and one’s community out of poverty.

 WHY LAND RIGHTS MATTER

 Three-quarters of the world’s poorest people live in rural areas where land is a key asset.